 Imagine showing up to a venue to play your show and seeing it overflowing with all your fans.
 Think about the energy in the room, the screaming fans who waited weeks or even months to see you perform… There’s no better feeling.
 But for that to happen, it takes a ton of networking, planning and consistent promotion for your audience to be ready to go when the time finally comes.
 In this post, you’ll learn how to promote your next show to ensure it’s everything you’ve dreamed of and more.
 Here’s the rundown…

-How To Promote Your Next Show
+How To Sell Out Your Next Show as an Independent Musician

 Reach Out To The Venue